After you run the Enable-RemoteMailbox cmdlet, it fails, and errors show that ExchangeGuid is mandatory…

 Solution for Outlook prompts for password after migration to Office 365

-A couple of scenarios how this can happen:
+A couple of scenarios of how this can happen:

-- You migrate you mailbox to Office 365 from an Exchange server that Outlook connects to by using RPC.
+- You migrate your mailbox to Office 365 from an Exchange server that Outlook connects to by using RPC.

-Outlook doesn’t use Modern Authentication to connect to Office 365.
-The solution is to add a registry key on the computers to force Outlook to use the newer authentication method.
+- Add a registry key on the computers to force Outlook to use the newer authentication method

 Add registry key AlwaysUseMSOAuthForAutoDiscover